Table of Contents

 “So far, the free trade agreement between Costa Rica and China has not been as commercially successful as we would have liked,” Deputy Minister of Multilateral Affairs Christian Guillermet recently observed.

-According to data from the Ministry of Foreign Trade of Costa Rica (COMEX), from 2011 to 2019, the trade balance with China, in percentage terms, had an unfavorable balance of 91.16%.
+According to data from the Ministry of Foreign Trade of Costa Rica (COMEX), from 2011 to 2019, the trade balance with China, in percentage terms, had a deficit of 91.16%.

 Taking 2019 as a reference, the value of exports from Costa Rica to China reached 121.6 million dollars, while Costa Rican imports from the Asian nation reached 2.1 billion dollars.